Udny Community Trust Company Limited

 Personal data is information that could identify a living person, either because it is unique to them (like a National Insurance Number) or because pieces of information like a name, address and email, taken together, could identify a unique individual.

 Photographs can be personal data if you can identify an individual from them, normally this means if clearly see a person’s face.

-What is the UCTC’s legal basis for processing data?
+What is UCTC’s legal basis for processing data?

-The reasons that apply to Udny Community Trust are:
+The reasons that apply to UCTC are as follows:

-- Contract.
-This applies to staff, grant applicants including personal data, and to volunteers with
+Contract.
+This applies to staff, grant applicants including personal data, and to volunteers with volunteer agreements.

 What personal data do we collect?